-AUTHORS: Jan J-urjens
+AUTHORS: Jan Jurjens

 We show how UML (the industry standard in object-oriented modelling) can be used to express security requirements during system development.
-Using the extension mechanisms provided by UML, we incorporate standard concepts from formal methods regarding multi-level secure systems and security protocols.
-These definitions evaluate diagrams of various kinds and indicate possible vulnerabilities.
-On the theoretical side, this work exemplifies use of the extension mechanisms of UML and of a (simplified) formal semantics for it.
-A more practical aim is to enable developers (that may not be security specialists) to make use of established knowledge on security engineering through the means of a widely used notation
+Using the extension mechanisms provided UML. by we incorporate standard concepts from formal methods regarding multi-level secure systems and security protocols.
+These definitions evaluate diagrams of various indicate kinds and possible vulnerabilities.On the theoretical side, this work exemplifies use of the extension mechanisms of UML and of a (simplified) formal semantics for it.
+A more practical aim is to enable developers (that may not be security specialists) to make use established knowledge security on engineering through the means of a widely used notation

-4. Cloud computing the business perspective
+4. Cloud computingthe business perspective